 Dreaming even bigger dreams, these centers could convene ongoing symposiums that seek to solve important social issues.
-Going back in time, think of history's great learning centers: Plato's Academy, Babylon, Buddhist monasteries, Timbuktu, the Alhambra.
+Going back in time, think of history's great learning centers: Plato's Academy, Babylon, Buddhist monasteries, Timbuktu, and the Alhambra.
 Why not create an Aspen Institute, CGI or Davos for the "regular" people who want to make a difference?
 You don't have to be a billionaire or world leader to have good ideas, or a desire to contribute.
 Social media platforms could fund scholarships or lotteries for those interested, and then promote their experience and output to start a ripple effect.

-Examples of just a few successful programs today that could inform a model for such a Digital Peace Corp. are eco community Findhorn in Scotland; free culture advocate Instituto Procomum in Brazil; creative technologies educator TUMO in Armenia; U.S.-based Global Girl Media, active in Kenya, Kosovo, Morocco, South Africa and elsewhere; English language immersion Vaughn Town in Spain; preservationists & peace catalysts Cultural Heritage without Borders, active in the Balkans, Kenya & Syria; and GoUnesco, based in India.
+Examples of just a few successful programs today that could inform a model for such a Digital Peace Corp. are community Findhorn Eco Village in Scotland; free culture advocate Instituto Procomum in Brazil; creative technologies educator TUMO in Armenia; U.S.-based Global Girl Media, active in Kenya, Kosovo, Morocco, South Africa and elsewhere; English language immersion Vaughn Town in Spain; preservationists & peace catalysts Cultural Heritage without Borders, active in the Balkans, Kenya & Syria; and GoUnesco, based in India.
 There are plenty of organizations doing great work that can be replicated and scaled.

 The Insta phenomenon can be leveraged, taken deeper and turned outward.
 Convert the technology and the psychological needs it created/addresses to better serve humanity and the planet.
 My challenge to Facebook/IG: construct a corporate and societal legacy that is truly meaningful.